Tutorial: Predict automobile price with the designer

 After the run completes, you can view the results of the pipeline run.
 First, look at the predictions generated by the regression model.

-Select the Score Model module to view its output.
+Right-click the Score Model module, and select Visualize > Scored dataset to view its output.

 Here you can see the predicted prices and the actual prices from the testing data.